-When it comes to editing audio files, the Mac offers the perfect computer platform for innumerable editing software.
-You can find plenty of audio editor for Mac choices that range from the free to the very expensive and each has its own unique advantages.
+The Mac offers the perfect computer platform for innumerable editing software when it comes to editing audio files.
+You can find plenty of audio editor for Mac choices that range from the free to very expensive, and each has its unique advantages.

 However, before you start searching for the right music editing software for your Mac, you’ll need to know what you want, what to look for and what current audio editing software is the best for your needs.

-Those who use this type of audio edit software on a regular basis can be divided into two categories, commercial and consumer.
+Those who regularly use this audio edit software can be divided into two categories: commercial and consumer.

 For most commercial-based needs, you’ll want the best in professional audio editor Mac software that meets the needs of your studio system.
-The software needed will generally be expensive and geared to the task of handling large, professional projects that require many different tracks.
+The software needed will generally be expensive and geared to handling large, professional projects that require many different tracks.

 However, it is fair to say that plenty of sound engineers use cheap or even free audio editing software to accomplish certain tasks quickly.

-For the consumer, most of the audio editing needs are based on loading and doing basic editing on tracks.
-Whether you run your own band, private studio, or one-person podcast, most of the demands that consumers put on their editing software is pretty straightforward;
+For the consumer, most audio editing needs are based on loading and doing basic editing on tracks.
+Whether you run your band, private studio, or one-person podcast, most of the demands that consumers put on their editing software is pretty straightforward;

 Basic Editing: Cutting, Deleting, and Inserting